CodyManshack/harlows-website/README.md

 ## Image Optimization
 - Resize source image to 1:1 ratio
-- Resize to our img src set using the `img_optimize` script in src/utils
+- Resize to our img src set using the `img_optimize` script